cleo/connector-batchapi/README.md

 An example generated password might be `FEWSH_77121|denco+13057`.
 This format ensures that most length and complexity requirements can be met, while also providing over 89 bits of entropy.

-Passwords are not included in the result record for generated users.
-Instead, an additional result block is appended to the results file:
+Passwords are included in the result record for added users.
+Additionally a result block summarizing added users and their passwords is appended to the results file:

 ```
 - result: